Isara-Remo

 Isara-Remo is an ancient town in the present-day Remo North Local Government Area in Ogun State in Nigeria.
-It is the headquarters of the Remo North LGA local government area (LGA).
+It is the headquarters of the Remo North local government area (LGA).
 It has an area of 199 km^{2} and a population of 59,911 at the 2006 census.
 It is the 6th largest town in Ogun state following Abeokuta, Ijebu Ode, ijebu Igbo, Sagamu and Ago Iwoye.
 Isara-Remo is almost exactly halfway between Lagos and Ibadan, very large metropolitan cities that have strongly influenced the history of Nigeria.
 Isara also is a very agricultural city having large fields very fertile for agriculture as well as having large deposits of Muscovite, high quality clay, granite, quarry, and sand.
 Isara-Remo is right beside Ipara-Remo and they share similar traditions.

 History

-Isara-Remo was founded by a hunter who was an Ife prince.
+Isara-Remo was founded in 1406 by a hunter who was an Ife prince.
 Prince Adeyemo had wandered into the hinterlands hunting for game.
 History has it that since Prince Adeyemo had little or no chance at all of attaining the throne in Ife, he elected to create his own living away from the palace and on getting to what is now called 'Okerekere' in present-day Isara, he found the site suitable due to its defensive topography and decided to settle there.
 He had in his entourage two men of repute; Ise and Ara who were his advisers.
 Both men settled in locations not too far from each other and the saying 'I am going to Ise and Ara' - mo fe lo si odo Ise ati Ara - was soon contracted into 'I am visiting Ise-Ara' -mo fe lo ri Ise-Ara.
 This is where the name of the town - Isara (from Ise-Ara) - eventually came from, in honor of those great men.
 After settling in the location, because he was a prince, he became the de facto king of the town and took the title Ode-omo.
 The title has since been contracted into Odemo and remains the official title of the Oba.
 Till date, all Obas of Isara have gotten their official emblems and crowns from Ile -Ife.

 A town of predominantly farmers and hunters, the men of Isara-Remo have not been known to take part in any major wars except as peacemakers.
 The city has been called "Isara city of joy."
 An old saying describes it as "Isara afotamodi, ko'gun ma wo 'lu," which roughly translates into "Isara of the impregnable city walls".